35th TVyNovelas Awards

-The 35th TVyNovelas Awards is an academy of special awards to the best of soap operas and TV shows.
+The 35th TVyNovelas Awards were an academy of special awards to the best soap operas and TV shows.
 The awards ceremony took place on March 26, 2017.
 The ceremony was televised in Mexico by Las Estrellas and in the United States by Univision.

 Maite Perroni and Cristián de la Fuente hosted the show for the first time.
-La Candidata won 8 awards, the most for the evening including Best Telenovela of the Year.
-Other winners Vino el amor won 4 awards, Tres veces Ana won 3 awards, El hotel de los secretos and Sueño de amor won 2 awards each and Las amazonas won one award.
+La candidata won 8 awards, the most for the evening including Best Telenovela.
+Other winners Vino el amor won 4 awards, Tres veces Ana won 3 awards, El hotel de los secretos and Sueño de amor won 2 awards each and Las amazonas won 1 award.